haoweiiil/lyrics-generation/docs/model_run.md

     with open(eval_out_path, "w") as f_pred:
         json.dump(prediction_examples, f_pred, indent=4)

-Alternatively, the *main.py* script is currently configured to train and predict baseline model.
+Alternatively, the *main.py* script is currently configured to load baseline model, generate prediction and print evaluation result.
 The following command line should initiate the process.
-Please note that the training process is time-consuming.
-We suggest loading the saved models instead.
+We would advise against re-starting the training process since it would take quite some time, and instead run the saved models.

     $ python main.py